 Your weekly reflection from Unbound

-Throughout Advent, we offer a special series of reflections on the upcoming Sunday readings.
-This reflection for the Second Sunday of Advent is from Outreach Volunteer Coordinator Clair Paul.
+Every week we offer a prayerful reflection from a member of the Unbound community.
+This week our reflection is from Outreach Volunteer Coordinator Clair Paul.